Find your principles

 The first cause of advice laziness is misclassifying what life advice is.
 We treat life advice the same way we learn someone’s name: briefly acknowledge it then assume we’ll remember it.

 But a name is trivia—a single factoid.
 That's not what life advice is.
 Instead, it's a framework of instructions for how to behave—not unlike the instructions learned in school textbooks.
 To implement them, you had to drill them until they became second nature.
-You also defaulted to forgetting them unless you'd be tested on them.
-Similarly, you can contextualize advice by thinking through why it's important to an upcoming problem.
+Similarly, you contextualize and remember advice by thinking through its application to an upcoming problem.

 List of principles